shakil232/Urban-Rider/README.md

 - After you successfully Sign up or Sign in to the website, the Destination page will unlock for user.
 - The website is dynamically change route with url.
 - In the Destination page, there has a Google Map and a input field for search for user destination.
 User can enter pick from and pick to and also a date to search your destination..
-- Google map it's just a image and Search result is hard coded text.